 90% of business in retail is still derived from in-store customers, and mobile apps are helping to enhance the in-store experience and drive in-store conversions.

 Via Point Inside

-Apps are helping retailers accomplish of number of key in-store goals, including increasing operational efficiencies; empowering sales associates; enhancing the customer experience by providing a self-service advisor model; and eliminating common friction points in the path to purchase.
+Apps are helping retailers accomplish of a number of key in-store goals, including increasing operational efficiencies; empowering sales associates; enhancing the customer experience by providing a self-service advisor model, and eliminating common friction points in the path to purchase.
 This ultimately serves to improve the experience for shoppers, and reduce operational costs and drive more revenue in-store for retailers.